Michael Ching: Career

 Ching began his career as a National Opera Institute apprentice 1980–1981 at the Houston Grand Opera Studio, where he was involved in the company's productions and continued his composition studies with composer Carlisle Floyd.
 From 1981 to 1985 he held increasingly responsible positions at the Greater Miami Opera/Florida Grand Opera.
 He subsequently held conductor and executive director positions at venues including Texas Opera Theatre, Chautauqua Opera, and Triangle Music Theater.

 In 1989 he was appointed Assistant to the General Director of Virginia Opera.
 He was subsequently the company's Associate Artistic Director from 1991 through mid 1992.

 In 1992 Ching joined Opera Memphis as Artistic Director, a position he held through 2010.
 He was the opera's General Director for most of those years as well.

 He left Opera Memphis for Iowa in the spring of 2010 when his wife Barbara, a university professor and a native Iowan, was named chair of the English department at Iowa State University.
 He told the Memphis Daily News, "Barbara and I always had a plan that I would be able to stay home and write and she would be the one carrying the economic ball.
 The time was right and the job came through."

 In addition to being a freelance composer and conductor, Ching is also Chairman of the Douglas Moore Fund for American Opera, which supports emerging opera creators.
-He was Music Director of Nickel City Opera in Buffalo, New York, from 2012 to 2017, and he has been Music Director of Amarillo Opera in Amarillo, Texas, since September 2016.
+He was Music Director of Nickel City Opera in Buffalo, New York, from 2012 to 2017, and Music Director of Amarillo Opera in Amarillo, Texas, from September 2016 to September 2020.

 In 2019 he was elected to the board of directors of the National Opera Association.